 Metal 3D printers: Everything you need to know

 The possibilities that metal 3D printing provides are endless.
-Many industries like medical, dental, jewelry, aerospace and aeronautics use metal 3D printing for their applications because of the benefits that it brings.
-We have previously introduced you to many topics related to metal 3D printing technologies and metal 3D printing applications, but this time we will tackle with a different topic.
-We will go through metal 3D printers, to see what machines currently exist for individual technologies, what metal 3D printers we use for our online 3D printing service at Sculpteo and which are the most promising metal 3D printers to come in the near future.
+Many industries like medical, dental, jewelry, aeronautics, aerospace and defense use metal 3D printing for their applications because of the benefits that it brings.
+You may know that manufacturing metal objects is now possible.
+Indeed, we have previously introduced you to many topics related to metal 3D printing technologies and metal 3D printing applications, but this time we will tackle with a different topic.
+Here is a metal 3D printers guide, we will to see what machines currently exist for individual technologies, what metal 3D printers we use for our online 3D printing service at Sculpteo and which are the most promising metal 3D printers to come in the near future in metal printing.

 3D printing technologies for different 3D printers

 Although there are already many different 3D printing technologies, more develop every year.
-The reason for the popularity of the technologies and thus the variety of the 3D printers is that each technology has its advantages and disadvantages.
+The reason for the popularity of these manufacturing technologies and thus the variety of the 3D printers is that each technology has its advantages and disadvantages.
 Each one works differently, has different specifications, uses different materials and processes them in a specific so that it produces different results.
-Below we list and describe the technologies that are used in metal 3D printing.
-After understanding how each technology works, we will go through the metal 3D printers that work for each of them.
+If plastic 3D printing is now quite common, metal additive manufacturing is also more and more developed on the market.
+These 3D printing methods are now seriously competing with traditional manufacturing processes, such as injection molding.

 Metal 3D printing technology #1: SLM (Selective Laser Melting)